 The following sets out certain aspects of the Programme documentation and the activities of the SWS Financing Group about which prospective Bondholders should be aware.
-The occurrence of any of the events described below could have a material adverse impact on the business, financial condition or results of operations of the Issuer, SWS or the other Obligors and could lead to, among other things:
+The occurrence of any of the events described below could have a material adverse impact on the business, financial condition or operational performance of the Issuer, SWS or the other Obligors and could lead to, among other things:

-- (e) an SWS Event of Default; - (f) an Event of Default under the terms and conditions of the Bonds; - (g) non-payment of scheduled principal and/or interest in respect of the Class A Wrapped Bonds or Class B Wrapped Bonds (if, additionally, the relevant Financial Guarantor were to default on its obligations under any Financial Guarantee); - (h) non-payment of unguaranteed amounts under the Class A Wrapped Bonds or Class B Wrapped Bonds; and - (i) non-payment of amounts in respect of the Class A Unwrapped Bonds or the Class B Unwrapped Bonds.
+- (a) an SWS Event of Default; - (b) an Event of Default under the terms and conditions of the Bonds; and - (c) non-payment of amounts in respect of the Class A Unwrapped Bonds or the Class B Unwrapped Bonds.

 Prospective Bondholders should note that the risks described below are not the only risks that the Issuer, SWS or the other Obligors face.
 The Issuer, SWS or the other Obligors have described only those risks relating to their operations and the Bonds that they consider to be material.
 There may be additional risks that the Issuer, SWS or the other Obligors currently consider not to be material or of which they are not currently aware, and any of these risks could have the effects set forth above.
 The following is not intended to be exhaustive and prospective Bondholders should read the detailed information set out elsewhere in this document prior to making any investment decision.
-Further, any prospective Bondholder should take their own legal, financial, accounting, tax and other relevant advice as to the structure and viability of its investment.
 Bondholders may lose the value of their entire investment in certain circumstances.
 If the Issuer has insufficient funds, the Bonds may not be repaid in full on their respective maturity dates.

-In addition, while the various structural elements described in this document are intended to lessen some of these risks for holders of the Bonds, there can be no assurance that these measures will ensure that the holders of the Bonds of any Sub-Class receive payment of interest or repayment of principal from the Issuer in respect of such Bonds, or from a Financial Guarantor in respect of the Class A Wrapped Bonds or Class B Wrapped Bonds, on a timely basis or at all.
+In addition, while the various structural elements described in this document are intended to lessen some of these risks for holders of the Bonds, there can be no assurance that these measures will ensure that the holders of the Bonds of any Sub-Class receive payment of interest or repayment of principal from the Issuer in respect of such Bonds on a timely basis or at all.